Harshadbankar1596/Prime-anime-/README.md

 # Prime-anime-
-Prime anime is a anime and cartoon website
+Prime anime is a anime and cartoon websites